What is astigmatism?

 A 'normal eyeball' is in the shape of a perfectly round ball.
 When light enters it, it bends evenly which gives you the clear view you typically have.
 However, if your eye is shaped more like the back of a spoon, then the light is bent in one direction more than the other.
 This results in only part of an object being in focus.
 So, objects at a distance may appear wavy or blurry.

-Irregular astigmatism is a form of astigmatism which is far less common and is often linked to issues with your cornea, which is the front part of your eye.
-A common condition is keratoconus.
-This is when the cornea becomes cone-shaped, rather than the normal round shape it should be.
+An irregular astigmatism is a form of astigmatism which is far less common and is often linked to issues with your cornea, which is the front part of your eye.
+A common condition is Keratoconus.
+This is where the cornea becomes cone-shaped, rather than the normal round shape it should be.

 What causes astigmatism?